ObjectBoxPC/olq/README.md

 Note: Some files have a newline at the end while others do not.
 This is intentional because the output functions available in different languages either add a newline or omit it.
 In most cases it is easy to adjust the program to either add or remove a newline at the end of the file.

+## Assembly

+Programs are available for Linux on x86 (32-bit) and x86-64 architectures, and are written for the GNU Assembler.
+They do not depend on the C standard library and should be statically linked.
+By their very nature, these programs are not portable across platforms.

+The entry point is named `s` rather than the conventional `_start`.
+As a result, the symbol must be explicitly specified to the linker.
+For GNU ld, this is given by the `-e` option.

+GNU Assembler requires a newline at the end of the source code, although it only gives a warning and still assembles the code without it.
+The code can be shortened if the newline is omitted.

 ## C

 The main program is compatible with C89 and makes very few assumptions.
 The code can be shortened a bit by assuming that the character encoding is ASCII (`olq_ascii.c`) and also by assuming support for POSIX-style positional format specifiers (`olq_posix.c`).
 (Of course, these two assumptions may be combined.)